 Best Mid-Range: OnePlus Nord 2 5G

-If you’re in the market for an OnePlus device that doesn’t break the bank, the OnePlus Nord is one of the best OnePlus phones out there.
+If you’re in the market for a OnePlus device that doesn’t break the bank, the OnePlus Nord is one of the best OnePlus phones out there.

 Best Budget: OnePlus Nord N10 5G

-The two lower-tier OnePlus’ are a hard recommendation for me in a lot of aspects since, while they are OnePlus smartphones, they don’t have a lot of the DNA that makes OnePlus devices special, but as a standalone device, it’s a good budget phone.
-The Nord N10 5G removes things like the long-loved alert slider and replaces the AMOLED display with a more conservative LCD panel, things that an OnePlus device has never lacked since the very first model was launched.
-But if you’re on a budget, then these phones are worth a look.
-Mainly because the performance they provide is okay for the price.
-A Snapdragon 690 with 5G support runs things behind the scenes and manages to provide nice performance on a tighter budget.
+The OnePlus Nord N10 5G may not have a lot of the DNA that makes OnePlus devices special, but as a standalone device, it’s a good budget phone.
+The Nord N10 5G removes things like the long-loved alert slider and replaces the AMOLED display with a more conservative LCD panel, things that a OnePlus device has never lacked since the very first model was launched.
+But if you’re on a budget, then it’s worth a look mainly because the performance it provides is okay for the price.
+A Snapdragon 690 with 5G support runs things behind the scenes and manages to provide a nice performance on a tighter budget.

 If you’re looking for a device that does the job and doesn’t cost that much (and comes with 5G), the Nord N10 5G still holds its ground as a phone that serves those needs.

-Far from being one of the best OnePlus phones, this is the cheapest OnePlus smartphone to date, and it’s worth a look if you’re on a tight budget and you want a OnePlus device.
+Nord N200 is one of the cheapest OnePlus phones to date, and it’s worth a look if you’re on a tight budget and want a OnePlus device.
 If branding is not as important to you, there are other great options for cheap Android phones.